Rules for Participation

 Voting is open to everyone.

-Voting is automated throughour voting app, which is accessible when the current duel's entries are presented.Simply score each song from "Incredible" to "Terrible" using the sliders.
+Voting is automated through our voting app.Simply score each song from "Incredible" to "Terrible" using the sliders.

 The app produces a vote based on the placement of the